-9. Observance of religious holidays.
+Observance of religious holidays.
 A child shall be excused for absences for the purpose of observing a religious holiday consistent with his/her truly held religious beliefs.
 The parent/guardian must provide documentation to Our Shepherd detailing dates of all religious holidays.

 The school office must be notified prior to 8:30am the day of any absence.
 If there is no email or call to the office or note prior to student's absence stating the reason for the absence, the absence may be considered unexcused.
-The parent/guardian must provide written documentation to Our Shepherd detailing the absence which will be maintained in student's file.
+The parent/guardian must provide written documentation to Our Shepherd detailing the absence which will be maintained in the student's file.

 Regardless of the type of absence, the student must complete all necessary work to be considered for promotion.
+Work not made up shall be considered incomplete which could be considered grounds for retention.

-Excessive Absence, in regard to House Bill 410: any student who is absent with or without legitimate excuse 38 or more hours in one month or 65 or more hours in one school year:
+Excessive Absence, in regard to House Bill 410: any student who is absent with or without legitimate excuse 38 or more hours in one month or 65 or more hours in one school year: (Roughly 10 days)